nettocavalcanti/reliant-forms-api/README.md

 # README

-This is a Rails API application for appliance to Reliant test.
+This is a Rails API application to submit to Reliant test.
 The main goal to this API is to built endpoints for each `Resource` of the application with a few custom `Services`, `Serializers` and `Endpoints`.
 To understand the `Resources` relationship look the Entity Relationship Diagram below:

 ![entity-relationship-diagram drawio](https://user-images.githubusercontent.com/10437444/142891888-d58a04c1-9143-402c-a904-e7bd0568ff66.png)

 This API was built using:
-* Ruby version 6.1.4.1 on a dockerized container for development purpouse only
+* Ruby version 6.1.4.1 on a dockerized container for development purpose only
 * Uses SQLite3 as Test database
 * Uses SQLitte3 as Development database